caceresdaniel/CopyCat/README.md

 #### Work History
 **Phase zero**	: Getting Started (TODO: 9/9/17)
-Get Android studio and play with it /
+* Get Android studio and play with it /
 **Phase one**	: Proof of Concept (TODO: 9/17/17)
-Do the Hello World of the nodeJS server. /
+* Do the Hello World of the nodeJS server. /
-HTTP GET (get the data out) and HTTP POST, to get and send a text message in a JSON format. <return>
+* HTTP GET (get the data out) and HTTP POST, to get and send a text message in a JSON format. / **Example**
-		**Example**
 ```
 {